-Ice hockey: Selanne headlines Hockey Hall of Fame 2017 class
+Selanne headlines Hockey Hall of Fame 2017 class

-TORONTO Teemu Selanne, who led the Anaheim Ducks to a Stanley Cup and is the Olympics' all-time leading scorer, headlined the Hockey Hall of Fame class of 2017 announced on Monday.
+TORONTO (Reuters) - Teemu Selanne, who led the Anaheim Ducks to a Stanley Cup and is the Olympics' all-time leading scorer, headlined the Hockey Hall of Fame class of 2017 announced on Monday.

 Also getting the call were Paul Kariya, Dave Andreychuk, Mark Recchi and Danielle Goyette, who becomes the fifth woman inducted into the hockey shrine.